-The annual initiative, now in its 12th year, aims to celebrate access and inclusion for disabled sports fans across England and Wales.
+A number of our stewards, ticket office staff and players will be wearing special t-shirts to help promote this annual initiative, now in its 16th year, which aims to celebrate access and inclusion for disabled sports fans across England and Wales.

-Disabled people constitute the largest minority group at around 15% of the population and this number is increasing year on year.
-Naturally, a large number of disabled people are football fans too and Notts would like to take this opportunity to thank their own disabled fans for their continued loyalty and dedication to the Magpies.
+Disabled people constitute the largest minority group at around 15%-20% of the population and this number is increasing year on year.
+Naturally, a large number of disabled people are football fans too and we are pleased to take this opportunity to thank our own disabled fans for their continued loyalty and dedication to our club.

-Alternatively you may wish to send a tweet of support to @lpftweets using the hashtag #GameChangers.
+Alternatively you may wish to send a message of support to @lpftweets using the hashtag #WeeksOfAction.